 I have included Jim’s mother’s meatballs that I now bake instead of fry and I have added the flax seed and the quinoa to give them more moisture as well as nutrition.

-- Put the fresh baked or frozen homemade meatballs in a crockpot with 2 bottles of chile sauce and 1 cup of Grape Jelly.
+- Put the fresh baked or frozen homemade meatballs in a crockpot and add 2 bottles of chili sauce and 10 oz of Grape Jelly. (you can adjust this proposition to your taste, spicier add less grape jelly, more sweet add more grape jelly)

-- As the meatballs are cooked this can be put on hight and cook for 4 hours on High or cooked for 6 hours on low.
+- Cook on high for 4 hours or 6 hours on low.
 Stir every so often.

 - 2 lbs Extra Lean Ground Beef